nubificus/vaccel-docs/docs/quickstart.md

 ## Building the vAccel stack

-The [vAccel](https://github.com/cloudkernels/vaccel) is a meta repo which keeps track of all the individual components needed for running a vAccel application.
+The [vAccel](https://github.com/cloudkernels/vaccel) repo serves as a means to keep track of all the individual components needed to run a vAccel application.

 ```sh
 git clone https://github.com/cloudkernels/vaccel